 (Source: American Diabetes Association)

-A CGM is a small wearable device that tracks your glucose throughout the day and night, notifying you of highs and lows so you can take control of your blood sugar levels.
+A CGM is a small wearable device that tracks your glucose throughout the day and night, so you can take control of your blood sugar levels.

 wireless display device (or receiver) – has a screen where you can check your current glucose level, look at past data over a span of 24 hours, and get trends about whether glucose is likely to go up or down, and how fast.